Exabyte-io/documentation/docs/collaboration/actions/organization/create-delete-team.md

 ## Animation

-We now show how to delete the "Test Team" created in the previous animation:
+We now show how to delete the "Test Team" created in the previous animation.

 <img data-gifffer="/images/organization-remove-team.gif">